assignar/react-aws-dashboard-codepipeline/README.md

 yarn start
 ```

-Please note, due to the sensitive nature of the AWS credentials, this example is only suitable to run locally and should never be deployed to a remote localtion.
+Please note, due to the sensitive nature of the AWS credentials, this example is only suitable to run locally and should never be deployed to a remote location.
+[Consider using AWS Cognito or Federated Identities](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-browser-credentials-federated-id.html) if you wish to deploy this solution to a website